-So, while a cat’s breed can play a factor, it’s important to note that when it comes to a cat and their health, which in turn plays a factor into their life expectancy, a mixed breed cat has a better chance of being healthier for longer since there are less breed specific health issues to put them at risk.
+So, while a cat’s breed can play a factor, it’s important to note that when it comes to a cat and their health, which in turn plays a factor in their life expectancy, a mixed breed cat has a better chance of being healthier for longer since there are less breed specific health issues to put them at risk.
 So, if you ask me, it’s just another reason to go and set your heart on a healthy shelter kitty!

 Curious how a cat’s life compares to a human’s life in terms of aging?
 Check out this estimation chart for you below courtesy of The Spruce Pets:

-It’s important to note that having your cat spayed or neutered is important aside from just helping to control the pet population, as it’s been proven that cats which have been spayed/neutered are proven to live longer, too.
+It’s important to note that having your cat spayed or neutered is important aside from just helping to control the pet population, as it’s been proven that cats that have been spayed/neutered are proven to live longer, too.

 If you’ve ever wondered why it is that cats go away to die, then you’re certainly not alone.
 It’s a painful experience that doesn’t give you the comfort of that final goodbye and can leave a lasting impression on you that takes even longer to heal than your cat’s passing alone.
-If you’d like to know more about why this happens, read my article on this topic here on CattitudeDaily.com.
+If you’d like to know more about why this happens, read my article on this topic here on cattitudedaily.com.

 If you learned anything new and exciting about our feline friends, don’t forget to share this article with other cat lovers so that they can learn something, too.